 Other types of psychephiles — those who control by sexual rejection, the sexually inadequate, and the sexually deviant.

 ….While exploring the sexual needs of skilled offenders with both colleagues and clients I have identified a small number of violent and controlling men who do not appear to make undue sexual demands of their partners.
 Some of these men use the power of rejection as a weapon in undermining their partner’s sexual integrity.
 This rejection can have the same devastating effect as the process of rape by seduction or threat.
 (98)

 I have also encountered a small population of abusive men who have problems of sexual inadequacy or sexual deviance.
 These offenders use their violence to ensure that their own sexual problems are not blamed for the difficulties in the relationship.
 I suspect that men with these issues are as common among the offender population as they are among the caring population of men.
 (99)

 When boys / men frequently indulge themselves in pornography, they may become unable to have normal sex with a woman.
 As Ps Sam Powell says (37:25 in this link) —

 We do the same thing with God.
 The second commandment forbids spiritual pornography.
-And that is creating a god in our head that we can worship that looks just like things that we like only bigger.
-Instead of actually dealing with and having a relationship with the one true God who actually exists…
+And that is creating a god in our head that we can worship that looks just like the things that we like only bigger, instead of actually dealing with and having a relationship with the one true God who actually exists….